 You see, maintaining a garden requires a lot of energy and resources.
 In the scorching heat of summer, you’re most likely watering your plants more often so they won’t dry out.
-And while your intentions for doing so is for the good of your garden, most people tend to water their plants inefficiently.
+You might have those Decorative screens placed and want to sit their in free time and dont want to see dry plants.
+While your intentions for doing so is for the good of your garden, most people tend to water their plants inefficiently.

 The above is just one of the many examples how energy and resources are wasted in the garden.
 Some may argue that modern gardens are more eco-friendly, but that’s not always the case.
 In this guide, you’ll learn about seven of the most energy-efficient ways to run your garden.

 Everyone knows that plants need water to survive and in fact, even the most drought-resistant plant will still need water.
 However, most people don’t use water efficiently in their gardens.
 If anything, this is probably where a lot are unknowingly wasting energy at home.

 According to tree planting and maintenance service Mansfield, the first thing that you can do to save water in your garden is to use a watering can instead of a hose to control the amount you use.
 If you really must use a hose, see to it that you’re using a trigger to control its flow.

 During summer, it’s only natural that you water your plants more often to keep them hydrated.
 However, you should maximise water usage to the fullest by watering late in the afternoon or early in the morning.
 This will give your plants and soil enough time to absorb the water instead of being wasted through evaporation.